The complete picture

 Build a more comprehensive genomic view of microbial pathogens

-The advent of Single Molecule, Real-Time (SMRT) sequencing has radically increased the understanding of microbial genomics, pathogenicity, and antimicrobial resistance.
+The advent of Single Molecule, Real-Time (SMRT) sequencing has radically increased the understanding of microbial genomics, pathogenicity, and antimicrobial resistance for public health and surveillance.
 The PacBio systems deliver the most comprehensive genetic information available, and with SMRT sequencing, federal agencies, healthcare centers, and other public health organizations have the ability to:

 - Generate complete genome assemblies and gain a deeper understanding of community-acquired and hospital associated infections and transmission.